multiparty/jiff/demos/array-merge-sort/README.md

         <img width="30%" height="30%" alt="image" src="https://github.com/multiparty/jiff/assets/62607343/4c585335-57e7-4240-a2d5-ab5da3779af2">
     </div>

+Remember that this image is just an example.
+Your result may look slightly different.

 ## Alternatively... ☞☞
 The demo/test can be run from the command line without videos.

-1. Run the server in the same way
+1. Get the server up and running
    ```shell
    node demos/support/server.ts
    ```